wasserth/TotalSegmentator/README.md

 * `--preview`: This will generate a 3D rendering of all classes, giving you a quick overview if the segmentation worked and where it failed (see `preview.png` in output directory).
 * `--ml`: This will save one nifti file containing all labels instead of one file for each class.
 Saves runtime during saving of nifti files. (see [here](https://github.com/wasserth/TotalSegmentator#class-details) for index to class name mapping).
 * `--statistics`: This will generate a file `statistics.json` with volume (in mm³) and mean intensity of each class.
+* `--statistics_extra`: In addition to volume and intensity, also compute `n_voxels`, intensity std/min/max and the morphometric `centroid_vox` and `bbox_vox` (voxel coordinates) for each class.
+Off by default to keep the statistics runtime unchanged.
 * `--radiomics`: This will generate a file `statistics_radiomics.json` with the radiomics features of each class.
 You have to install pyradiomics to use this (`pip install pyradiomics`).
 * `--output_type`: This will output the segmentation as DICOM.
 Supported are `dicom_seg` requires (`pip install highdicom`) and `dicom_rtstruct` requires (`pip install rt_utils`).
 * `--report`: This will write a machine-readable JSON run manifest to the given path (software and model versions, resolved device, task, classes, runtime and the list of output files).
 Useful for reproducible pipelines and automation.